 The introduction through State-sponsored TV of the American league and its stars such as Magic Johnson instigated a reorganization of China’s own professional basketball system.
 A Chinese equivalent, the Chinese Basketball Association (or CBA), was founded in 1995, and became a league the NBA would start recruiting from in the years to come.

 It was America’s women’s league however, the WNBA, that first took a chance on a Chinese pro.
-The Los Angeles Sharks drafted Zheng Haixia in 1997, a player on China’s national team who helped bring home the country’s first Olympic medal in the sport in 1984.
+The Los Angeles Sparks drafted Zheng Haixia in 1997, a player on China’s national team who helped bring home the country’s first Olympic medal in the sport in 1984.
 The NBA followed suit four years later, when the Dallas Mavericks drafted decorated Bayi Rockets center Wang Zhizhi.

 Although Zheng and Wang’s careers in the American leagues were relatively short-lived, spanning just one season and four seasons respectively, they paved the way for the sensation that would follow them.